 It’s all down to hormones.
 Calorie restricting diets in the long run don’t work as they disrupt important hormones and enzymes.
-If you attend a one to one with me I will teach you the metabolic typing chart.
-Just by skipping one meal can put the body into a state of fight or fright elevating stress hormones.
+If you attend a one to one with me, I will teach you the metabolic typing chart.
+Even skipping one meal can put the body into a state of fight or flight, elevating stress hormones.
 The body then releases stored glycogen from the liver into the blood to raise your food sugar.
 You will then yo – yo between high and low blood sugars, creating yet another major stress on the body.
-An over stressed body will not lose weight nor function at optimal level.
+An over stressed body will not lose weight, nor function at optimal level.

-When we eat too many carbs, your body must release insulin to lower blood sugars levels.
+When we eat too many carbs, the body must release insulin to lower blood sugar levels.
 When we skip meals or don’t eat enough of the right foods, it keeps insulin levels high because the body thinks it’s in a state of famine and it’s forced to store energy when ever it is supplied.

 Why movement is so important

 When fat gets stored in the middle of your body it’s a sign that you’ve become insulin resistant.
-The medical name for this is syndrome X. Accumulating fat around your waste is a sign of diets, yo -yo dieting, lack of exercise and consuming too many carbohydrates for your metabolic type.
+The medical name for this is ‘syndrome X’.
+Accumulating fat around your waist is a sign of diets, yo -yo dieting, lack of exercise and consuming too many carbohydrates for your metabolic type.
 Once the fat in the midsection is full, it will then accumulate to other areas of the body, making you more obese.
-I now this form experience myself and can always tell if I am consuming too many carbohydrates and that include scrub to some degree.
+I know this from experience myself and can always tell if I am consuming too many carbohydrates.

-Because muscles and fat cells become progressively less sensitive to insulin, blood sugar levels rise higher, forcing the pancreas to overwork in an attempt to lower blood sugar levels.
+Because muscles and fat cells are becoming progressively less sensitive to insulin, blood sugar levels rise higher, forcing the pancreas to overwork in an attempt to lower blood sugar levels.
 Eventually, you’ll become a Type 2 diabetic.

 “Eat, move and be healthy” – Paul Chek